RULES

 Leadership & Legacy Studio of Excellence Award

-The Leadership & Legacy Studio of Excellence Award celebrates a studio whose influence extends beyond the stage through mentorship, integrity, and long-standing impact.
+The Leadership & Legacy Studio of Excellence Award celebrates a studio whose influence extends both on stage and beyond through mentorship, integrity, and long-standing impact.
 This recognition honors studios that build strong culture, inspire others, and leave a lasting legacy within the dance community.

 Technical Studio of Excellence Award